zhangchengyue/ECG_Classification/README.md

 Refer to the [eda.ipynb](nbs/eda.ipynb) notebook for a short example of how to download and visualize the data from Icentia11k.

-### Run the ECG Classification Model
+### ECG Classification Model

-Refer to the [multitask_learning_synapse.ipynb](nbs/multitask_learning_synapse.ipynb) notebook for an example of how to train and test the example multi-task learning model.
+Refer to the [DeepBeat.ipynb](nbs/DeepBeat.ipynb) notebook for an example of how to train and test the example multi-task learning model.
+The model is reproduced from [Torres-Soto & Ashley, 2020](https://www.nature.com/articles/s41746-020-00320-4).

+### Multi-Task Learning for Arrythmia Detection and SupraVentricular/Ventricular Ectopic Beat Classification

+Refer to the [Icentia_rhythm_SV.ipynb](nbs/Icentia_rhythm_SV.ipynb) notebook for our multi-task learning model.